Ghillermo/CircuitPatchEditor/README.md

 install libraries, open code and write your desired wifi and IP, upload it.
 Connect TRS jack with the tip to +V,Ring to ESP tx, and Sleeve to ground.
 An optocoupler is recommended for extra device safety.

 To use:
 Plug jack into MIDI IN, connect to http://192.168.1.4 (or the IP you've chosen).
-Touch the sliders and they'll update instantly.
+Set Circuit to listen to channel one if it isn't (press shift+sessions while turning on, make sure top left pad is lit).
+Touch the sliders and they'll immediately affect your synth.